 Step 7 – Load

-When it’s time to bake, preheat the oven to 500°F.
+When it’s time to bake, preheat your oven to 500°F.

 Lean bread bakes at a much higher temperature than almost anything else!
 The high temperature creates a burst of steam from within the dough that gives it that final push – creating the large, airy pockets that are unique to artisan breads.

 Flip the loaf seam-side down onto the hot tray, skillet, or Dutch oven.
 Slice the top, creating a cut that is 1/2 inch deep and 3 inches long.

 Feel free to get creative, using cool designs for this cut!
 A large square or rectangle like I made here, a series of lines, a stalk of wheat, or a star are some of my favorites, but the options are endless!

 If you are using a Dutch oven, put the lid back on and skip the next step.

 Step 8 – Steam